Acuari0/ballast_test/README.md

 - User : User information.

   * username: User name
   * token: Login validation token.

 - Product : Movies obtained from the API

   * id: id of the movie
   * title: movie title
   * image: image of the movie
   * summary: movie description

 With this information base where at the beginning we have a small app that by doing research beyond that provided by the client can become a medium and even large app because of the vast information that can provide the POKEMON theme.

-It is considered that the worst case scenario is that the app in its scaling can become a medium app with more than 10 screens if we take into account:
+It is considered that the worst case scenario is that the app in its scaling can become a medium app with more than 10 screens if we take into account: xw
 - User profile
 - Configuration
 - News